Hello, friend.

 It’s likely you have follow-up questions to this announcement, such as WHAT?! and WHY?! and HOW??!!
 So here’s the story.

-Until *checks watch* a few days ago, it has felt impossible to say, okay, based on what we know right now this very minute, we can make this monumental choice.
+For a long time, it has felt impossible to say, okay, based on what we know right now this very minute, we can make this monumental choice.
 But after a lot of reflection, for the first time, we feel that confidence.

 Here’s why:

-Now, on the one hand, we’re thrilled to be able to offer attendees a veritable smorgasbord of content topics to choose from.
+Now, on the one hand, we’ve always been thrilled to be able to offer attendees a veritable smorgasbord of content topics to choose from.
 But on the other, it’s … a lot.
 Because, ultimately, content strategy isn’t just “a thing” … it’s many, many things.
-And what we’ve seen is that trying to cram all the things in the same tent (read: in one job description) simply doesn’t work in practice.
+And what’s we’ve seen is that trying to cram all the things in the same tent (read: in one job description) simply doesn’t work in practice.

-In their Intro to Content Strategy workshop (happening April 30, you should come), Kristina and Meghan introduce content strategy as four separate-but-related fields of practice: content design, content marketing, content engineering, and content ops.
-We’re thrilled to see people so fired up about Button (our content design conference), and we’re anxious to see how content ops in particular evolves in the next year or two.
+We’ve come to consider content strategy as four separate-but-related fields of practice: content design, content marketing, content engineering, and content ops.
+We’re thrilled to see people so fired up about our year-round Button content design gatherings and we’re anxious to see how content ops in particular evolves in the next year or two.
 And that leads us to ...

 2. We want to explore new territory without growing our team.
-This might seem like a weird thing to say, because for most companies, “growth” is synonymous with “success.”
+This might seem like a weird thing to say, because for most companies, “growth” is synonymous with “success”.
 But not for Brain Traffic.
 We’ve long said that there’s strength in our small numbers!
-Our team gets to painstakingly craft every event according to our personal standards, and we want to keep it that way.
+Our team gets to painstakingly craft every event according to our own impossibly high standards, and we want to keep it that way.
 So while we can’t say for sure what’s next, we do know we can’t explore new horizons while doing business as usual.
 And ultimately ...

 3. We want to end on a high note.
-Look, there’s no doubt in our minds we could keep on Confab-bing for years to come.
-Attendee reviews are almost 100 percent ecstatic every year.
+There’s no doubt in our minds we could keep on Confab-bing for years to come.
+Attendee reviews are almost 100% ecstatic every year.
 We typically sell out without really trying.
 But ultimately, we’d like to wrap things up on our own terms, in our own way.
-And this is the way (said baby Yoda) (wait, did he actually say that?).

 So, what’s next?
 We can’t say for sure!
 Is it possible Brain Traffic may find ways to continue to offer online or small-group gatherings for our Confab audiences?
 Yes.
 Are we ready to promise anything?
 No. Do we still love you?
 Always.